 Any instance of a MediaServer MUST have a ContentDirectory service and a ConnectionManager service.
 For a given instance (MediaServer), there MUST only be one instance of these services.
 There MAY be one instance of a AVTransport service.
 There MAY also be one instance of a ScheduledRecording service.
 The semantics of additional standard AV services are not defined.
+The DeviceProtection service [DP] MUST be present if the ContentDirectory service implements the DEVICE_PROTECTION feature.
 Other standard services, such as UPnP QoS, MAY be added with semantics defined by the relevant specifications.

-2 Prefixed by urn:upnp-org:serviceId:
+2 Prefixed by urn: upnp-org: serviceId: